 Before you start stretching, be sure that you allow your body time to prepare for the exertion.
 Warming up your muscles as you warm up your body will help to loosen them so that stretching will be even easier.

 First, you can try some strategic shrugs from the comfort of your spa chair.
 Keeping your arms relaxed at your sides, slowly shrug your shoulders up and count to ten.
 Breathe deeply in and out through your nose while you count.
 Then bring your shoulders back down for a ten-count break.
 Repeat this process about 10 times.

 Next, try a trusted twist.
 This works best while sitting straight and tall.
 Twist to one side with your hand holding onto the side of the hot tub.
 Hold your position for about five seconds.
 Then twist to the other side in the same manner.
 Move slowly and enjoy the stretching of your entire back.
 You can twist as many times to both sides as you like.

 Maybe you want to get up from your comfortable seat and try some stretches for the top half of your body.
 Here are a couple of ideas to get you started.

 Form a circle with your arms, keeping your elbows slightly bent.
 With a slight C-shape to your spine, make some space between your shoulder blades.
 Then lift your chest while squeezing your shoulder blades back together and moving your arms backward in a swimming motion.

-One more stretch for the torso, which also is helpful for back pain, is the superman stretch.
-Stretch out just like superman, with your hands holding on to the side of the hot tub.
-Then gently lift your head up for about 5 seconds.
-You can repeat this classic stretch as long as you comfortably enjoy fantasizing about being superman.
+One more stretch for the torso, which also is helpful for back pain, is the Superman stretch.
+Stretch out just like Superman, with your hands holding onto the side of the hot tub.
+Then gently lift your head up for about five seconds.
+You can repeat this classic stretch as long as you comfortably enjoy fantasizing about being Superman.

 Hot Tub Selection